gcadeado/AnotherChatterBot/README.md

 This is a very simple bot created using [Calamars proto-framework](https://www.npmjs.com/package/calamars)

-The bot responds to greetings, farewell, compliments and can (barely) tell the weather.
+The bot responds to greetings, farewell, gratitude and can (barely) tell the weather.
 Also, he plays marcopolo.

 The bot uses Wit.ai for natural language understanding for a very few intentions.